When is a Misdiagnosis Considered Medical Malpractice?

 - A patient concealing critical information about his or her health

 New Jersey Attorneys Experienced with Misdiagnosis Cases

-If you believe you have experienced a misdiagnosis because of a medical professional’s negligence, you should speak with a skilled Hasbrouck Heights personal injury lawyer as soon as possible.
+If you believe you have experienced a misdiagnosis because of a medical professional’s negligence, you should speak with a skilled New Jersey personal injury lawyer as soon as possible.
 You have only two years from the date of the incident to file a lawsuit.